-When business owners start comparing medical supply funding options, accounts receivable factoring almost always comes out more expensive.
+When a business owner starts comparing medical supply funding options, accounts receivable factoring almost always comes out more expensive.
 This is because oftentimes medical supply business owners tend to annualize the percentage charged by factors.
 Unfortunately, when business owners do this, it appears that an invoice funding firm that charges 3% every 30 days is equivalent to a bank charging an interest rate of 36 percent per year.
 In the world of medical supply financing, this evaluation couldn’t be further from the truth.

 1.)
 A factor does not loan money like a bank does.
 Banks loan a lump sum and charge an annual interest.
 On the other hand, a medical supply funding firm purchases accounts receivables at a discounted rate for a short amount of time (between 15-90 days).
 Because invoice funding is a type of short-term financing and because invoices typically do not take a year to be paid, it does not make sense to annualize the percentage rate.